 Now, this is the bit where we say the important thing: stocks can go down as well as up.
 It may look like you’ve lost money if you’re only looking at the annual performance in one year.

 This is the biggest difference between cash and equities ISAs: a stocks and shares ISA performs MUCH better if you play the long game.
 It helps you ride out blips in the market to benefit overall gains through a longer period.
+We say that for stocks and shares investments you need to keep your money there for at least five years (ideally ten) in order to allow the ups and downs of the market to smooth out.

 In stock market terms, long-term means 10 years or more – making these the kinds of investments you want to cash in much further down the line (perhaps for your retirement fund).